 Energy for exercises comes from both carbohydrates and fats, but how many calories come from what source depends on the stored body fat, stored glycogen, and type of workout.

-During the workout, your body burns both fat and carbs but at different times.
+During the workout, your body burns both fat and carbs, but at different times.

-Since glucose is a fast energy source, the body will recruit the carb stores - glycogen in your liver and muscles as fuel in a process called glycolysis .
+According to another study in the National Library of Medicine, because glucose is a fast energy source, the body will recruit the carb stores - glycogen in your liver and muscles as fuel in a process called glycolysis .

-This fuel is depleted quickly, as glucose has only four calories of energy per gram, so it's activated in the first 30 minutes of exercises or when performing high-intensity exercise movements (anaerobic) like lifting a heavy object or sprinting .
+This fuel is depleted quickly, as glucose has only four calories of energy per gram, so it's activated in the first 30 minutes of exercise or when performing high-intensity exercise movements (anaerobic) like lifting a heavy object or sprinting .

 After around 30 minutes, glycogen levels begin to decline and your body begins to use fat as a fuel source.